blagae/whitakers_words/README.md

     $ whitaker parse regemque --format=yaml

-Some caveats when using this tool, as of version 0.5:
+Some caveats when using this tool, as of version 0.6:

 * the tool is very basic and does not support a lot of options yet.
 * it is not guaranteed that the subcommands will remain the same.

 It also supports the original `words` format.
-Note that as of yet, it is not fully equivalent to the original WORDS program.
+Note that as of yet, some word types are not fully equivalent to the original WORDS program.

     $ whitaker words regemque
     que                  TACKON
     -que = and (enclitic, translated before attached word); completes plerus/uter;
     reg.em               N      3 1 ACC S M
+    rex, regis  N (3rd) M   [XLXAX]
     king